apt-get update && apt-get install clamav clamav-freshclam

 # freshclam -v

-To be able to send email, we’ll need something simple, somehting like SSMTP:
+To be able to send email, we’ll need something simple, something like SSMTP.

 # apt-get install ssmtp heirloom-mailx